markusmoosbrugger/EE-Observer/README.md

 Currently the project contains three database writers to log function invocation properties to the databases MySQL, InfluxDB and DynamoDB.

+The package `logging.dynamodb` contains a database logger which stores the function invocations to a DynamoDB table hosted on AWS.

+The package `logging.influxdb` contains a database logger which stores similar function parameters to the time series database InfluxDB.

+The package `logging.jdbc` contains a database logger which stores function invocation parameters to JDBC-compliant databases.
+This database logger is more flexible compared to the Logback DB appender and can be adapted easily, e.g. if there is the need to add additional attributes.

-The package `logging.logback` contains a simple logger which uses a logback DB appender to store function invocation parameters to a relational MySQL database.
+The package `logging.logback` contains a simple logger which logs function invocation parameters with Logback.
+Depending on the logback configuration a DB appender may be used to store the function invocation parameters to a relational MySQL database.
 Here I tested the logging functionality with a local MySQL database, as well as a database hosted in AWS and Google.

-The package `logging.influxdb` contains a database logger which stores similar function parameters to the time series database InfluxDB.

-The package `logging.dynamodb` contains a database logger which stores the function invocations to a DynamoDB table hosted on AWS.

 The `CompositeEnactmentLogger` in the package `logging.composite` may be used to use multiple loggers at the same time in order to store information about function invocations on different